nvms/prsm/packages/mesh/README.md

 # mesh

 Mesh is a command-based WebSocket framework for real-time applications.
-It uses Redis to coordinate connections, rooms, and shared state across application instances, with built-in support for structured commands, latency tracking, and automatic reconnection.
+It uses Redis to coordinate connections, rooms, presence, and shared state across application instances, with built-in support for structured commands, latency tracking, and automatic reconnection.

 * [Quickstart](#quickstart)
   * [Server](#server)